awsdocs/aws-elemental-mediapackage-user-guide/doc_source/multi-period.md

    </EventStream>
    ```

-   AWS Elemental MediaPackage also embeds `scte35:SpliceInsert` messages as metadata in the individual video segments\.
+   MediaPackage also embeds `scte35:SpliceInsert` messages as metadata in the individual video segments\.

-If you're using a downstream ad service, that service looks for the SCTE\-35 markers in the manifest that AWS Elemental MediaPackage provides and inserts ads based on those markers\.
+If you're using a downstream ad service, that service looks for the SCTE\-35 markers in the manifest that MediaPackage provides and inserts ads based on those markers\.